Labor Day Email Techniques To Inspire Your Campaigns

 Source: Really Good Emails

 Here’s another great example.
-This email reminds us that summer is not over yet and suggests buying summer shoes to enjoy these last warm days at the beach.
+This sales email reminds us that summer is not over yet and suggests buying summer shoes to enjoy these last warm days at the beach.

 Labor Day email from Yellowbox with the premise that summer is not over yet, promoting a discount on sandals